Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

-The Berggasthaus Urnerstaffel is located on the Bannalp.
+The Urnerstaffel mountain restaurant is located on the Bannalp.
 It offers cheese slices or rösti and also overnight stays.
-The mountain inn is located on the way of several mountain hikes from Brunni, especially on the Walen trail.
+The mountain inn lies on the route of several mountain hikes from Brunni, in particular the Walen Trail.

 Bannalp mountain inn Bannalpsee

-Slightly above the lake is the Berggasthaus Bannalpsee, with the Bietstöck in the background.
-Up to 70 people can spend the night here.
-The restaurant serves hot meals throughout, and there is a children's playground.
+Slightly above the lake lies the Bannalpsee mountain inn, with the Bietstöck in the background.
+Up to 70 people can stay here overnight.
+The restaurant serves hot meals throughout the day, and there is a children's playground.
 The large sun terrace can be used until late evening.
 Specialties are: Bannalp coffee in chacheli, Älplerrösti, Älplermagronen (on request), meringues with cream.

 Open from June (from mid-May on request) until mid-October.
 The mountain inn is only a few steps away from the mountain railway station Bannalpsee.